Vasoactive intestinal peptide: In the brain

 VIP is also found in the brain and some autonomic nerves:

 One region includes a specific area of the suprachiasmatic nuclei (SCN), the location of the 'master circadian pacemaker'.
 See SCN and circadian rhythm below.
 VIP in the pituitary helps to regulate prolactin secretion; it stimulates prolactin release in the domestic turkey.
 Additionally, the growth-hormone-releasing hormone (GH-RH) is a member of the VIP family and stimulates growth hormone secretion in the anterior pituitary gland.

 VIP is also expressed in a subtype of inhibitory interneuron in various regions of the brain.

+In other areas of the body

+VIP provokes vaginal lubrication, doubling the total volume of lubrication produced.

 Mechanisms

 VIP binds to both VPAC1 and VPAC2 receptors.
 When VIP binds to VPAC2 receptors, a G-alpha-mediated signaling cascade is triggered.
 In a number of systems, VIP binding activates adenyl cyclase activity leading to increases in cAMP concentration and PKA activity.
 The PKA then activates other intracellular signaling pathways like the phosphorylation of CREB and other transcriptional factors.
 The mPer1 and mPer2 promoters have CRE domains and thus provides the mechanism for VIP to regulate the molecular clock itself.
 Then it will activate gene expression pathways such as Per1 and Per2 in circadian rhythm.

 In addition, GABA levels are connected to VIP in that they are co-released.
 Sparse GABAergic connections are thought to decrease synchronized firing.
 While GABA controls the amplitude of SCN neuronal rhythms, it is not critical for maintaining synchrony.
 However, if GABA release is dynamic, it may mask or amplify synchronizing effects of VIP inappropriately.

 Circadian time is likely to affect the synapses rather than the organization of VIP circuits.